 If you have multiple prescriptions or use over-the-counter drops, apply them at different times during the day.
 Combining too many drops at once may reduce their effectiveness.

 Though applying eye drops may seem like a straightforward task, not everyone does it right.
-If you have questions or are having difficulty applying eye drops, speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang at Issaquah Eyeworks in today.
+If you have questions or are having difficulty applying eye drops, speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang at Issaquah Eyeworks in today.